thegetty/artists-things/content/things/quill.md

 [^20]: On ink, see Adrian Johns, “Ink,” in *Materials and Experience in Early Modern Europe: Between Market and Laboratory*, ed.
 Ursula Klein and E. C. Spary (Chicago: University of Chicago Press, 2010), 101–24.

-[^21]: [[AN]], [[MC]]/XCI/1036, 21 August 1766.
+[^21]: {% abbr 'AN' %}, {% abbr 'MC' %}/XCI/1036, 21 August 1766.
 The inventory was drawn up in the name of Falconet’s wife Anne Suzanne Moulin, who had died in 1748.
-Falconet bought the property in 1756 from the heirs of the sculptor Jules Martin Desjardins ([[AN]], [[MC]]/ET/LXXVII/251, vente 2 June 1756).
+Falconet bought the property in 1756 from the heirs of the sculptor Jules Martin Desjardins ({% abbr 'AN' %}, {% abbr 'MC' %}/ET/LXXVII/251, vente 2 June 1756).
 There was a desk in the antechamber and another, of walnut, in the cabinet on the first floor.

 [^22]: See Letters IV and VI in Benot, *Le pour et le contre*, 60, 67, 71.
 Falconet took two letters from Diderot with him when he left for Russia and inserted a draft of his responses between the Diderot’s lines.
 See Emita Hill, “Diderot’s Letter to Falconet, Summer 1767,” *Diderot Studies* 20 (1981): 125–41.
 None of the original letters of the correspondence survive, only fair copies.
 See Biblithèque Nationale de France, Département des Manuscrits, n.a.f.
 24983.